XiaShaoYiXue/CS-441/README.md

 ```
 /                 ← Root with museum layout (index.html)
-├── /artwork_size/        ← Contains embedded visualization about gender disparities in artwork size
+├── /artwork_size/            ← Embedded visualization: Gender disparities in artwork size
-└──
-├── /creation_date/        ← Contains embedded visualization about gender disparities in creation date
+├── /creation_date/           ← Embedded visualization: Gender disparities in creation date
-├── /department/        ← Contains embedded visualization about gender differences in department of the artwork
+├── /department/              ← Embedded visualization: Gender differences in department of the artwork
-├── /gap/        ← Contains embedded visualization about Gender and the Time Lag in Acquisitions of Artwork
+├── /gap/                     ← Embedded visualization: Gender and the Time Lag in Acquisitions of Artwork
-├── /medium/        ← Contains embedded visualization about gender differences in medium of the artwork
+├── /medium/                  ← Embedded visualization: Gender differences in medium of the artwork
-├── /puzzle/        ← Contains embedded visualization about gender disparities in average artwork per artist acquired by museum
+├── /puzzle/                  ← Embedded visualization: Gender disparities in average artwork per artist acquired by museum
-├── MoMA_merged_final.csv     ← The dataset we are using for data visualization
+├── MoMA_merged_final.csv     ← Dataset used in visualizations
-├── index.html     ← The large interactive gallery webpage that incorporated all the previous visualizations
+├── index.html                ← Main interactive museum page that includes all visualizations
-└── museum2.jpeg    ← The background of the gallery webpage
+└── museum2.jpeg              ← Background image for the museum layout
 ```

 ---